pratikshya36/spider_webdev_task3/README.md

   1.Temperature can be obtained using OPEN WEATHER MAP API.
   2.I went to the link https://openweathermap.org/api and then clicked on API key and signed up and obtained the key.
   3.Then I used AJAX in the following ways.
+  1.Web browsers have built in tool called "XMLHttpRequest".It establishes connection with the URL that we specify and helps us to send or receive data.I created a new instance of this tool by the name xmlhttp.
+    xmlhttp=new XMLHttpRequest();
+  2.I used a method of this tool to get data from the url  url="http://api.openweathermap.org/data/2.5/weather?
+    lat="+lat+"&lon="+lng+"&APPID="+api"  where lat and lng are latitude and longitude of the place and api is my API KEY "6ae549aa7de464d892343ab1a948fa14"